 What information is needed to file an injunction?

-You will need a picture ID, the full name and address for the person you are filing against.
-The address can be a home or work address and is required for the Sheriff to obtain service on the individual.
+You will need a picture ID along with the full name and address for the person you are filing against.
+The current home address and/or current work address is required for the Sheriff to obtain service on the individual.

 Where can I obtain an injunction?